golang/mock/README.md

 Contributions are welcome in the form of GitHub issue or PR!

-## Status

-This project is still WIP.
-We will be tagging a release shortly, in early July.

 ## Supported Go Versions

 go.uber.org/mock supports all Go versions supported by the official